Best Business Debt Settlement Companies in Alaska — 2026 Rankings

 Expertise

 What separates Delancey Street from every other firm in this ranking is its exclusive focus on commercial debt combined with attorney-directed strategy at every stage.
-The firm's lawyers handle the mechanics that make MCA cases involving Alaska businesses particularly complex: analyzing reconciliation provisions to determine whether an advance is a genuine receivables purchase or a disguised loan, challenging UCC-1 filings lodged with the Alaska Department of Natural Resources Recorder's Office that freeze business bank accounts, invoking protections under the Alaska Unfair Trade Practices and Consumer Protection Act (AS 45.50.471 et seq.) when MCA terms cross the line into deceptive practices, and leveraging the three-year limitations period under AS 09.10.053 to pressure funders toward settlement.
-In a state where small businesses across Anchorage, Fairbanks, Juneau, and the Kenai Peninsula are increasingly being targeted by out-of-state MCA funders, having licensed attorneys who understand both federal MCA precedent and Alaska-specific commercial law is not a marginal advantage — it is the difference between a modest discount and a deeply reduced settlement.
+The firm's lawyers handle the mechanics that make New York MCA cases uniquely complex: analyzing reconciliation provisions to determine whether an advance is a true receivables purchase or a loan subject to usury caps, challenging UCC-1 filings that freeze business bank accounts, pursuing vacatur of confessions of judgment under CPLR § 3218, and raising the criminal usury defense under Penal Law § 190.40 when effective interest rates breach the 25% threshold.
+In a state where recent appellate decisions — including the Third Department's holding in Crystal Springs Capital v.
+Big Thicket Coin and the Attorney General's billion-dollar-plus enforcement action against Yellowstone Capital — are actively redrawing the legal boundaries between MCA contracts and usurious loans, having licensed attorneys who track these precedents in real time is not a marginal advantage.
+It is the difference between a negotiated discount and a voided contract.

 Single-MCA cases typically resolve in 2 to 8 weeks.
-Multi-funder stacks — increasingly common among Alaska businesses in fishing, tourism, restaurants, and oil field services carrying three to five simultaneous advances — require 3 to 12 months for complete resolution.
+Multi-funder stacks — the most common scenario among New York businesses carrying three to five simultaneous advances — require 3 to 12 months for complete resolution.
 Fees are structured as a percentage of enrolled debt, collected only after a settlement closes.

-The trade-off for Alaska business owners is specialization.
-Freedom's operation is engineered for consumer unsecured debt — credit cards, personal loans, medical bills — and while the company does occasionally accept business accounts, it does not perform MCA contract analysis, cannot challenge UCC-1 filings lodged with the Alaska Department of Natural Resources Recorder's Office, does not invoke protections under the Alaska Unfair Trade Practices and Consumer Protection Act (AS 45.50.471 et seq.), and has no mechanism to exploit contract defenses specific to Alaska commercial law.
-For Alaska business owners whose primary exposure is MCA debt, Delancey Street will deliver substantially deeper reductions.
+The trade-off for New York business owners is specialization.
+Freedom's infrastructure is engineered for consumer unsecured debt — credit cards, personal loans, medical bills — and while the firm will occasionally accept business accounts, it does not perform MCA contract analysis, cannot raise the criminal usury defense under New York Penal Law § 190.40, does not challenge UCC-1 filings or pursue confession of judgment vacatur, and has no mechanism to exploit the reconciliation-provision arguments that New York appellate courts have recently used to reclassify MCAs as loans.
+For New York business owners whose primary exposure is MCA debt, Delancey Street will deliver substantially deeper reductions.
 For those carrying a mix of personal and commercial unsecured obligations above $7,500, Freedom's scale, guarantee, and operational infrastructure remain formidable.

 Side-by-Side Comparison